 As did this musing:

 "The difference between coding a 2-hour platformer and a 20-hour RPG: 62 gray hairs, 7 doctor co-payments, and 2,000 hours. #gamedev"

 Despite the theory that all game developers are vampires who dwell in dark basements, getting out into the light of day and attending public gatherings is one of the smartest things you can do to promote your game.
 I promise you won't turn to ash.

 Firstly, it forced us to create a video and write a detailed description about our product.
 Secondly, our page was hit tens of thousands of times over the course of a month.
 So even though we only got a little over 300 people to back the project, it was great exposure for our little RPG.
 Finally, and this was something that we didn't anticipate, we spent a lot of time communicating with other developers, even going as far as to sign up as the programmers for another project that had over 1,500 backers.
-We've since grown very close with the developers behind Echoes of Eternea and are playing with the prospect of working together on future endeavors.
+We've since grown very close with the developers behind Echoes of Eternea and have become fully immersed in helping their game become a reality.

 The great thing about crowdsourcing is that a lot of smaller indie game journalists keep up with new campaigns.
 Several journalists wrote articles about Hiro Fodder without even asking us first.
 We have since established a great working relationship with these writers, and will definitely be calling on them when the game gets closer to release.

 One could easily write an entire article on dealing with the media.
 It is such a critical part of running a successful marketing campaign that overlooking it would already place your game at a severe disadvantage.
 But it's one thing to communicate your game to the press; it's another to do it effectively.